-Applications for the 2019/20 Financial Year must be made by 30 June.
+Applications for the 2019/20 Financial Year must have been made by 30 June 2020.
 The payment can be made after that date but not the application.
-Applications for release in 2020/21 must be made between 1 July 2020 and 24 September 2020.
+Applications for release in 2020/21 must be made between 1 July 2020 and 31 December 2020.

 The ATO have warned that members whose SMSFs have outstanding annual returns are unlikely to see their SMSF as an option on MyGov.
 To correct this the member will need to contact the ATO which will of course prompt the response to lodge outstanding returns prior to applying for early release.

 Outstanding returns for the 2018/19 not lodged by 30 June 2020 may result in an SMSF being removed from a member’s MyGov.

 Whilst the decision to apply is based on self-assessment, the ability for SMSF trustees to pay is not self-assessment and a fund can only act on receipt of a determination from the ATO received from the member who received it from MyGov.
 The text message confirmation from the ATO is not sufficient.